 In 2008, the sport of freeskiing was embraced by the USASA in order to provide a safe, competitive grassroots atmosphere for athletes pursuing their dreams in that sport.

 To date, the USASA is an organization of over 5000 members and growing.
-In the 2016/2017 season, 32 series hosted 514 events at 116 resorts across the USA.
-The 2017 USASA Nationals at Copper Mountain Colorado hosted over 1900 athletes making it the largest event of it’s kind in the world.
+31 series host over 500 events nationwide.
+The 2019 USASA Nationals at Copper Mountain Colorado hosted over 1900 athletes making it the largest event of its kind in the world.